Research Achievements

 1. Features shared by the principle of responsibility and the ethics of care / 2.
 Can the problems raised here be withdrawn into the framework of distributional justice? / 3.
 "Others to justice" and "What borders justice"

-Notes / Postscript / Reference / Index of items / Index and names
+Notes / Postscript / Reference / Index of items / Index of names

 ISBN978-4-7795-0164-7